learn-co-curriculum/phase-0-organizing-work-on-your-computer/README.md

 # How to Organize Your Work for this Course

-From now on, you'll be executing code on you own computer instead of relying on the Learn IDE during your PREWORK.
+From now on, you'll be executing code on you own computer.
 For each and every lab, you'll be copying the code to your computer using [Git](https://git-scm.com).
 You will then be able to run and test your code in your terminal, and submit your work using the learn-co gem.

-If you haven't installed the learn-co gem or gone through the manual set up steps for your computer, you should follow [these instructions](https://github.com/learn-co-curriculum/immersive-mod-1-introduction-manual-setup) first.

 ### Setting Up Your Directory Structure